daneden/daneden.me/src/blog/2016-11-02-drawing-with-numbers.md

 rectangles, each rotated so they’re pointing towards a point in space.

 <Image
-  alt="A photo of a Dropbox Design hoodie with some abstract, geometric art on the back" src="2016/11/dwn-dropbox.jpg"
+  alt="A Dropbox Design sweatshirt with some abstract, geometric art on the back" src="2016/11/dwn-dropbox.jpg"
 />